Michelin, the global tire company behind the MICHELIN guide has announced its acquisition of a 40 percent […]

 Seonji Haejang-guk (soup with congealed oxblood)

 Admittedly, the name does not sound appetizing, even more so–I imagine–to the hungover and uninitiated, but it isn’t as terrifying as it sounds.
 Aside from its mildly irony flavor, oxblood, flavor-wise, yields little influence to the overall dish.
 When cooked right, the texture of congealed oxblood is smooth with a texture of a firm pudding.
 Overcooked, it will turn rubbery.
 The soup stock is typically made by boiling ox bones and predominantly seasoned with doenjang.
 Other common ingredients in the soup include chunks of beef, tripe, cabbage leaves, dehydrated and reconstituted turnip tops, bean sprouts and green onions.
-It’s definitely a hearty dish that will have you breaking out in a sweat by the end.
+It’s definitely a hearty dish that will leave you breaking out in a sweat by the end.

 Bok-guk (pufferfish soup)